cbail/textasdata/what-is-digital-trace-data/What is Digital Trace Data.md

 —Duncan Watts (2011, p.
 266)

-What is Digital Trace Data?
+Where is Text Data Coming From?
 ========================================================
 &nbsp;